dustinpfister/blog_posts/_posts/js-javascript-example-grid-module.md

 layout: post
 categories: js
 id: 925
-updated: 2021-08-23 16:09:09
+updated: 2021-08-23 16:22:57
-version: 1.1
+version: 1.2
 ---

-I made a canvas example a while back on how to go about making a grid, but that post was more so on drawing one.
-In this [JavaScript example](/2021/04/02/js-javascript-example/) post today I thought I would go about writing about a simple javaScript grid module.
+I made a canvas example a while back on how to go about making a grid, but that post was more so on drawing one, nit having something that is a state object, and methods that act on that state object.
+So then in this [JavaScript example](/2021/04/02/js-javascript-example/) post today I thought I would go about writing about a simple javaScript grid module.

 <!-- more -->